 Beginning in fall 2016, Lang launched a custom-designed first-year-abroad program with the Institute for Central American Development Studies (ICADS) in Costa Rica that exposes first-year students to issues of development, social justice, and sustainability.

 This program allows students to earn 30 academic credits while gaining a deep understanding of Central American social and environmental issues with a group of dedicated students and professors.
 Learn about economic development, politics, the environment, sustainable development, the rights of women, education, and human rights in the Central American context.
-Participants live with a Costa Rican family while taking courses and gaining hands-on experience with students from Lang and other universities across the United States.
+Participants live with a Costa Rican family while taking courses and gaining hands-on experience with students from Lang and other schools across the United States.
 Highlights include language immersion, field experience, independent research, and an internship.
-Read more (PDF) about the program.
-Application deadline: June 17, 2016.

 Study Abroad Office